MicrosoftDocs/learn/learn-pr/azure/automate-azure-infrastructure-change-reviews-using-bicep-github/includes/4-exercise-create-workflow-pull-request.md

-You need to update your website to run on the Linux operating system.
-In this exercise you'll add a validation workflow that automatically runs when a pull request is opened or updated.
+Your website's development team has asked you to update the website to run on the Linux operating system.
+In this exercise, you'll add a validation workflow that automatically runs when a pull request is opened or updated.
 Then, you'll create a pull request for your website's operating system change.

 During the process, you'll: